Additional CourseworkApplicable to California residents who began their degrees prior to August 1, 2012:

 In addition to the degree described, or as part of that degree, an applicant shall complete the following coursework or training before education can be approved.
-With the exception of the course in psychopharmacology, which is a university graduate or undergraduate course, the following requirements may be fulfilled with graduate or undergraduate courses, online courses, or continuing education courses offered by BBS approved providers.
+With the exception of the course in psychopharmacology, which is a university graduate or undergraduate course, the following requirements may be fulfilled with graduate or undergraduate courses, online courses, or continuing education courses offered by providers who are approved by a BBS-recognized approval agency.
 See Course Providers on this website for available courses.

 - (1) A minimum of 15 contact hours of instruction in alcoholism and other chemical substance abuse dependency, as specified by regulation. *